-a) Broadcasters to specify rates for channels and bouquets within specified ceilings this is reasonable and consistent with CAS regime price that has been accepted by all without much problem, how will TRAI ensure this price as Pay channel costs in DAS areas average at about Rs 15, three times more than the rates in slabs made by TRAI.
-Sports channels are out of reach of these 100 million households in that case.
+a) Broadcasters to specify rates for channels and bouquets within specified ceilings

+Rates given in the three slabs in Tariff Order lead to an average price of a 'Pay' channel as about Rs.
+5/-, same as was worked out for CAS.
+Whereas this is reasonable and consistent with CAS regime price that has been accepted by all without much problem, how will TRAI ensure this price as Pay channel costs in DAS areas average at about Rs 15, three times more than the rates in slabs made by TRAI?
+Sports channels costing between Rs 30-50 are out of reach of these 100 million households in that case.